The Goat Life: Home media

-The film was premiered on Netflix from 19 July 2024.
+The film premiered on Netflix from 19 July 2024.

 Reception

 Box office

 On the opening day of its release, the film collected ₹16.03 crore worldwide with ₹8.85 crore from India of which ₹5.85 crore coming from Kerala.
 On its second day the film grossed ₹7.20 crore in India bringing its two-day running total at the Indian box office to ₹16 crore.
 In its first four-day weekend the film grossed ₹34 crore in India which is the biggest ever start for a Malayalam film at the Indian box office, beating Lucifer and grossed ₹23.25 crore in Kerala which was highest weekend gross in Kerala for Malayalam films surpassing Bheeshma Parvam.
-The total collection of The Goat Life in its first four day weekend worldwide was ₹65 crore; the highest ever for a Malayalam film.
+The total collection of The Goat Life in its first four-day weekend worldwide was ₹65 crore; the highest ever for a Malayalam film.
 The film grossed ₹75 crore in 5 days of its release registering the biggest first Monday collection for a Malayalam film.
 The film grossed over ₹87 crore (£8.23M, $10.4M) worldwide in the first week of its release.
-It crossed ₹100 crore at the worldwide box office in 9 days of its release becoming the fastest malayalam film to reach the mark surpassing 2018 (11 days).
+It crossed ₹100 crore at the worldwide box office in 9 days of its release becoming the fastest Malayalam film to reach the mark surpassing 2018 (11 days).
 The worldwide gross was ₹125 crore in 14 days.
 In 25 days, the film grossed ₹150 crore worldwide.
 It concluded its run with worldwide gross estimated to be ₹158.50 crore.